1ud0v1c/leboncoin-albums/README.md

 ## Architecture

-For this test, I tried to use a [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) following [this example](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/).
+For this test, I tried to use a [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) following [this example](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/) and [this article](https://medium.com/blablacar/the-more-devs-the-merrier-part-1-e3fd041c0a10).
 The main objective is to be able to have a great separation of concerns and thus improve the testability of the code.
 To do so, I have divided this project in 3 layers :

 - **Domain Layer**: The domain package, which is responsible for handling pure Business Logic and defining Entities representing our business models.
 - **Data Layer**: The Data modules will implement the interfaces defined in the Domain layer.
-- **Presentation Layer**: The presentation module will contain our activities/fragments.
+- **Presentation Layer**: The presentation module which contains our activities/fragments.
 For the presentation layer I used an [MVVM architecture](https://developer.android.com/jetpack/guide).

 ## External dependencies